 Abstract: In this talk we consider the important problem of estimating mixing properties of Markov chains with a large state space from sample paths.
 This is a fundamental problem in Markov Chain Monte Carlo, which is a fundamental tool in many branches of science including statistical physics, computer science, performance evaluation, Bayesian statistics to name but a few.
 We propose the UCPI (Upper Confidence Power Iteration) algorithm for this problem, a low-complexity algorithm which estimates the spectral gap in a computationally efficient manner.
 This is in stark contrast with most known methods which cannot be applied to large state spaces.
 We also discuss how to adapt our approach to parallel implementation.

 Céline Comte, Eindhoven University of Technology

 Abstract: The design and analysis of load-balancing algorithms has been a popular research topic over the past three decades.
-The fundamental challenge consists of taking the best assignment decision upon the arrival of each job, despite uncertainty on the characteristics of ongoing and future jobs.
+The basic problem consists of assigning a stream of incoming jobs to servers, so as to equalize the server loads as far as possible.
+The fundamental challenge consists of taking the best assignment decision upon the arrival of each job despite uncertainty on the length of ongoing and future jobs.
 However, the growing use of cloud-computing platforms for data-intensive applications has added further constraints on load balancing.
-Not only does the large scale of the system call for decentralized algorithms that perform well in the presence of many dispatchers, but also data locality restricts the set of servers to which each job can be assigned.
+For instance, the large scale of the system calls for decentralized algorithms that perform well in the presence of many dispatchers, and data locality may restrict the set of servers to which each job can be assigned.